timotheeg/NESTrisStatsUI/docs/stats.md

 ### Header

-Show number of droughts there had been in the game so far.
+Show the number of droughts there have been in the game so far.

 ### Panel

 Shows the following information
-* Current I-drought count (may be below 13, meaning not yet a drought)
+* Current I-drought counter (may be below 13, meaning not yet a drought!)
 * Shows the size of the last drought (number you want to look at right after you survive a long drought)
 * Shows the longest drought that was experienced in the game